 Let’s face it, not a very subtle pun, but never the less any plan to start affiliate marketing must leverage Facebook.
-The audience is massive; its acceptance and usage among all generations is remarkable.
+The audience is massive; its acceptance and usage among all generations are remarkable.

-A Facebook Page costs nothing to setup and in fact offers a host of marketing insights that can be used to great effectiveness when we learn about “The Facebook Pixel”.
+A Facebook Page costs nothing to set up and in fact offers a host of marketing insights that can be used to great effect when we learn about “The Facebook Pixel”.
 Facebook advertising can be used to great advantage is inexpensive if done correctly and targeted.
 Do not worry about this too much for now, as with everything we are touching on there is always and advanced side and do not bog yourself down trying to perfect everything at once.

 Once your website has a theme and your authority over it, it is easier to build your Page that either fits in with your website or compliments it.
 Groups and Sales Groups are also marketing opportunities that we will need to consider.
-There is no limit to the amount of Pages you can create, however I would suggest just sticking one for now and do it well.
+There is no limit to the number of pages you can create, however, I would suggest just sticking one for now and do it well.

 Engagement with can be further increased with Facebook apps that you can use to integrate Call to Actions and forms to capture email addresses via your autoresponder service.

 Facebook I have treated separately as I believe it should be looked at first in the order of social media.
-Twitter can be setup and worked on at the same time.
-It is important to have a strategy for your social media campaigns as they can be very effective at driving traffic to your website, blog or even direct to landing or sales pages.
+Twitter can be set up and worked on at the same time.
+It is important to have a strategy for your social media campaigns as they can be very effective at driving traffic to your website, blog or even direct to a landing or sales pages.

-Other Medias to consider are Google Plus, Instagram, Pinterest, Periscope, and LinkedIn.
+Other Media to consider are Google Plus, Instagram, Pinterest, Periscope, and LinkedIn.
 Personally I use Facebook, Twitter, Pinterest Business and Instagram.
 There is a bit of learning involved with all the various different Media's and some may suit your style more than others.